11 August 2017

 This course is designed for students, academics and practitioners interested in gaining knowledge on food, nutrition and health in low and middle-income countries.
 The course will cover three key areas:

 The course will offer theoretical aspects combined with case studies and methods to start approaching complex aspects of food systems, malnutrition, and heath in LMICs.
 It is aimed at providing knowledge on fundamental debates in these areas of study and policy making and, crucially, at stimulating critical thinking on these issues.
 The contents draw on a range of disciplinary perspectives, such as political economy, nutritional science, and anthropology.
 The course does not require students to have prior qualifications in economics.
 The summer school includes lectures followed by tutorials, interactive activities and talks from experts in relevant fields.

-Dr Deborah Johnston, Dr Sara Stevano and Fiorella Picchioni
+Dr Deborah Johnston, Lorena Lombardozzi and Fiorella Picchioni

 Current students, professionals + leisure learners

 On successful completion of the course, a student should be able to demonstrate the ability to:

 * Understand the critical food nutrition and health-related challenges facing low and middle-income countries